 PA DEP or County Conservation District employees who assist private individuals in obtaining a PNDI Receipt as part of the DEP permit process may do one of the following:

 - Ask the applicant to submit their project via the Explorer themselves by creating a private (non-exempt) user account for that individual.
-The Conservation Explorer will charge that individual a $40 fee to their Visa, MasterCard or Discover Card.
+The Conservation Explorer will charge that individual a $40 fee to their credit card.